cdntinker/USB-C-Board/Hardware/README.md

 * USB-PD Programmer
   * A CH340-based programmer board intended to sit on top of _USB-PD Controller-8285_ using pogo pins
   * Of course, if you want a more permanent connection, you _could_ populate pins & headers instead of pogos...

+---

+(Yes, I know that J7 on all the boards is a bit of a mongrel...
+Workin' on that...)